dbt-labs/docs.getdbt.com/website/docs/faqs/troubleshooting/sql-errors.md

 ---
 title: What happens if the SQL in my query is bad?
 Or I got a Database Error, what does that mean?
-Description: “Use error message and logs to debug”
+Description: "Use error message and logs to debug"
-sidebar_label: ‘How to debug SQL or database error’
+sidebar_label: 'How to debug SQL or database error'
 id: sql-errors

 ---